• Features

 Image via Shopify

 New forms are automatically set to Active status and begin displaying based on your configured rules.
-Monitor performance in the Forms app dashboard — you can view submission counts and manage multiple forms from one location.
+You can monitor performance in the Forms app dashboard.
+It lets you view submission counts and manage multiple forms from a single location.

 Pro tip